 Sunflowers are going to be able to germinate when the soil has reached a temperature of 70 degrees Fahrenheit and the ideal range is between 70 and 85 degrees Fahrenheit.
 The reason why you plant in late spring is that it gives it just the right time to do what it needs to do.

 Many sunflower enthusiasts have noted that you want to plant your seeds around three weeks after your last spring frost.
 If you manage to do this, you should be able to get very good results.

 Planting sunflowers at just the right time will make it easier to enjoy them for longer periods of time.
 You should get the best possible growth rates if you do things such as this.

 Growing sunflowers will require you to pay close attention to soil moisture because sunflower seeds need a lot of moisture to properly germinate.
 You need to try to keep the ground consistently moist so that things will go as they should.

-If you water the soil consistently, then germination should occur before too long.
+If you water the soil consistently, germination should occur before too long.
 You don’t need to go overboard, but light watering to keep the soil moist is going to help the process to go smoothly.

 Fertilizer might be able to help your sunflowers grow faster but whether it is needed or not will depend on a few things.
-If you decided to mix compost into the soil before planting your sunflower seeds, then you likely won’t need to use fertilizer at all to get good results.
+If you decided to mix compost into the soil before planting your sunflower seeds, you likely won’t need to use fertilizer at all to get good results.

 You can still use fertilizer if you would like to, though.
-If you’re going to go this route, then you should try to use a slow-acting granular fertilizer.
+If you’re going to go this route, you should try to use a slow-acting granular fertilizer.